yesodweb/persistent/README.md

 Clone the repo and run `stack build` to build all targets.
 Persistent supports many backends.
-If you have only some of these installed the [development](development.md) docs show how to build against a subset of targets.
+If you have only some of these installed the [development doc](development.md) shows how to build against a subset of targets.